 The structure table shows an annotated list of published GPCR structures.
 The table can be sorted by each column by clicking on the header.
 The search fields below each header can be used to filter the structures, e.g. show only those with a co-crystallized agonist or X-ray resolution < 2.5 Å.

 To view an alignment of the selected structure sequences, click the “Align” button.
 Downloading multiple structures at the same time is available with the “Download” button.
 The “Show representative” button will filter the table by only showing structures that are the representative structures for the given receptor in each state.
 These structures are the ones which have the most GPCRdb generic numbered positions present in the structure and have high resolution.

-The statistics page shown a bar graph showing the number of structures available by year (and grouped by the endogenous ligand type of the receptors), a bar graph showing the resolution ranges of the available structures, and phylogenetic trees for each receptor class, with receptors with determined structures highlighted.
+The statistics page shows a bar graph with the number of structures available by year (and grouped by the endogenous ligand type of the receptors), a bar graph showing the resolution ranges of the available structures, and phylogenetic trees for each receptor class, with receptors with determined structures highlighted.